GamerXR-637/GamerXR-637/README.md

 ###

-<p align="left"> I'm just a high school student who is learning languages to use them as tools
+<p align="left" style="word-wrap: break-word;"> I'm just a high school student who is learning languages to use them as tools
 <br>Most of the time, I am in my head, wondering and thinking many things
 <br>All of that is what to write for stories, and other times is about math or thinking in general
 <br>My main language is English, but I know how to speak Spanish